What is GM and why does it matter?

 The truth emerging is that this is not the case.

-Glyphosate is widely said to be “safe” for the environment and humans, including the residues it leaves in food, feed and soil. and
+Glyphosate is widely said to be “safe” for the environment and humans, including the residues it leaves in food, feed and soil.

+The risks posed by glyphosate are well documented.
 In a comprehensive report published in June 2011, GM Freeze and Greenpeace examines some of the many problems becoming clear including:

 - Glyphosate exposure is associated with cancer, birth defects and neurological illnesses (including Parkinson’s disease), and it may be a ‘gender-bender’ that interferes with human hormone balances and function.
 Research shows that glyphosate can cause damage to cells, including human embryo cells.
 A 2012 study revealed higher cancer and death rates for rats fed GM maize and Roundup.